Healthcare Administration Resume Examples to Build Yours

 Resume summary or objective

-The resume summary or resume objective is a two or three sentence section that sits right below the contact information portion of the resume.
-It shows your best resume highlights, trying to show them off in such a way that even this one paragraph might convince a recruiter to bring you in for an interview.
+The resume summary or resume objective is a two or three sentence section that sits right below your contact information.
+Think of a summary as a “greatest hits” of your resume, explaining your top qualifications and accomplishments.
 A resume objective is for job candidates with less relevant work experience as it directly states the career objective you’re trying to achieve.

 Skills